Mint-System/Odoo-Apps-Stock-Logistics-Workflow/stock_picking_responsible/tests/TEST_INSTRUCTIONS.rst

-- Open Inventory > Operations > Transfers
+- Open Sales > Orders > Quotations
-- Create a new Transfer
+- Create a new quotation for Deco Addict with product [FURN_7800] Desk Combination
-- In the Addtional Info set the Responsible person
+- Confirm the Sales Order and open the Delivery
-- Confirm the Transfer, the field is saved
+- In the Additional Info tab the Responsible person must be same as the Salesperson on the Sales Order